-Ms Nairn holds a Bachelor of Laws and Bachelor of Arts from UNSW and a Graduate Diploma in Applied Corporate Governance.
-She is a Fellow of the Governance Institute of Australia and holds a current NSW legal practising certificate.
+Mr Kuppanda holds a Bachelor of Laws and a Bachelor of Business & Commerce (Accounting) from WSU and a Graduate Diploma in Legal Practice from ANU.
+He is a former associate of the Governance Institute of Australia and holds a current NSW legal practising certificate.